 Section 8.
 Special Meetings.
-Special meetings of the General Membership shall be called upon the request of the Chair, Vice Chair, Secretary, or Treasurer.
+Special meetings of the General Membership shall be called upon the request of the Chair or one-third of the Members.
 Notices of special meetings shall be sent out by the Secretary to the Membership at least 24 hours in advance.
-Members may attend and record votes at special meetings by phone, an email before the meeting, and/or videoconference.
+Members may attend and record votes at special meetings by phone and/or videoconference.
+Members may also submit votes by e-mail on business raised at a special meeting if the votes are received by the Secretary within 48 hours after the close of the special meeting, or within such other reasonable time period as may be set by the Chair during the special meeting.